 When the reduced cable car system reopened in 1957, it was still old.
-During the lengthy shutdown of the California and Hyde Street trackage, Muni focused on consolidating operations with its Powell lines, not on complete renewal.
+During the lengthy shutdown of the California and Hyde Street trackage to create a compatible, connected network, Muni focused on consolidating operations, not on complete renewal.
 Capital funding, as usual, was in short supply, so much so that in this same period, Muni had to effect a complicated lease arrangement for used PCC streetcars from St. Louis so the last of its original streetcar fleet could finally be replaced.

 Having ‘saved’ the cable cars, most San Franciscans started taking them for granted again.
 But the system was growing sclerotic.
 In late 1979, a rash of accidents shut the system down for emergency repairs that lasted six months.
 Muni commissioned a complete engineering evaluation of the system, which concluded that it had to be rebuilt from the hole-in-the-ground up.

 The city’s politicians and business community rallied.
 Mayor Dianne Feinstein took personal charge of the effort.
 She helped win federal funding for the bulk of the rebuilding job.

 She recruited Chevron USA head Ken Derr to ‘tin cup’ leading San Francisco businesses to raise the required local matching funds.
 Virgil Caselli, then general manager of Ghirardelli Square, ran the ‘Committee to Save the Cable Cars’ that coordinated fundraising.
 In all, public and private contributions approached $60 million.